How It’s Used

 A health hazard evaluation report from the CDC entitled “Evaluation of Worker Exposures to Peracetic Acid-Based Sterilant during Endoscope Reprocessing.” [pdf file—3.7 MB]

-On January 31, 2014, The American Conference of Governmental Industrial Hygienists (ACGIH) announced via a press release that its Board of Directors ratified the 2014 Threshold Limit Values (TLVs®) for Chemical Substances and Physical Agents and Biological Exposure Indices.
+On January 31, 2014, The American Conference of Governmental Industrial Hygienists (ACGIH) announced that its Board of Directors ratified the 2014 Threshold Limit Values (TLVs®) for Chemical Substances and Physical Agents and Biological Exposure Indices.
 Included among these chemicals is peracetic acid.

 A new short-term exposure limit (STEL)—and only a STEL, not an 8-hour time weighted average (TWA)—for peracetic acid has been set at 0.4 ppm.